artulloss/Park-Activities/README.md

   - Clean code (usage of let/const for variable declarations, good naming, brief comments, etc.).
 Remember - less code is more!
 I should be able to quickly discern the intent of functions and variables by their names.
   - Your solution must _work_ to avoid a major deduction.

+To Run

+# Dev

+npm run dev

+# Production

+npm run build

+npm run serve

+# Using the form to call the API

+Search works on IDs of the activities, so for example

+7CE6E935-F839-4FEC-A63E-052B1DEF39D2

+brings back biking

+Limit changes the max amount of results returned.
+This is validated to not be higher than the max amount of results returned by the API.

+Start changes where the limit starts, it's zero indexed.
+This is validated to not be higher than the max amount of results returned by the API and the limit.